Are there any requirements in order to be a guardian?

 How are guardians chosen?

 - In most cases guardians are family members (children or grandchildren) of the veteran.
-Spouses and companions are not eligible to be guardians.
+Spouses and significant others are not eligible to be guardians.

 - Volunteer guardians will be interviewed by an Honor Flight representative before they are chosen for a flight.